tubemogul/puppet-maxscale/README.markdown

 ##### `install_repository`

-This parameter is a boolean that defines if you will install the APT repository on your server or not.
+This parameter is a boolean that defines whether you will install the APT repository on your server or not.

 Default: `true`